cobwebch/external_import/Documentation/User/Command/Index.rst

 Since version 4.0 and using TYPO3 CMS 8 and above, a command-line interface to External Import is available.
-It can be used to run a single synchronization or all of them (in order of increasing priority).
+It can be used to run a single synchronization, all of them or a group of them.
+When several synchronizations are run, they happen in order of increasing priority.

 Calling :code:`path/to/php path/to/bin/typo3 externalimport:sync --list` will
 output a list of all configurations available for synchronization.

 Synchronizing everything is achieved by calling: :code:`path/to/php path/to/bin/typo3 externalimport:sync --all`.
+It is also possible to synchronize a :ref:`group of configurations <administration-general-tca-properties-group>`, by running :code:`path/to/php path/to/bin/typo3 externalimport:sync --group=(group name)`.

 Finally a single configuration can be synchronized by calling:
 :code:`path/to/php path/to/bin/typo3 externalimport:sync --table=foo --index=bar`.